 As resident of East Toronto since 1990, I became a Leslieville resident/landlord, and business owner in 2008.
 During the ongoing renovations to my property at 1256/58 Queen St E. I had the pleasure of meeting many of the business owners of Leslieville, many of whom I now count among my friends and acquaintances.
 I believe that being able to walk to your favourite restaurants, galleries, pubs, shops, etc. is truly a privilege and to that end I couldn’t have chosen a better place to live.
 In addition to my business interests in Leslieville I have owned/operated a construction company based in south Etobicoke for nearly 20yrs.
 Prior to that business I worked in the design/ development sector for many years and hope that my experiences, expertise, and love of Leslieville can in some small way have a positive impact on our community through the BIA.

 I am the director and operator of a charming and beautiful venue called The Vandenberg House, established in 2014.
-We provide rental event and meeting space for personal and corporate events and meetings.
+We provide rental event and meeting space for personal and corporate events.
 Living in Leslieville since 2008 has given me some insight and first hand experience with our ever changing, unique neighbourhood.
-As soon as I opened my venue, I joined the BIA as a board member and Marketing co-chair to support our neighbourhood and Leslieville BIA members with a positive and creative attitude.
+As soon as I opened my venue, I joined the BIA as a board member to support our neighbourhood and Leslieville BIA members with a positive and creative attitude.
 Our diverse, friendly and small town feel is unique to Toronto and felt throughout our neighbourhood.
 I love our area and look forward to working with others to grow our Leslieville vision.